-- > To familiarize the students about different discrete electronic components and CRO. - > To familiarize the students with the analysis and design of Rectifier Circuits. - To train the students with the operational principle, analysis, design and applications of different types of Diodes. - To train the students the operational principle, analysis, design and application of different field effect transistors (FET) and circuits using FETs & bipolar junction transistor (BJT). - > To familiarize the students about Analog ICs.
+- > To familiarize the students about different discrete electronic components and CRO. - > To familiarize the students with the analysis and design of Rectifier Circuits. - To train the students with the operational principle, analysis, design and applications of different types of Diodes. - To train the students the operational principle, analysis, design and application of different field effect transistors (FET) and circuits using FETs & bipolar junction transistor (BJT). - ➢ To familiarize the students about Analog ICs.

-At the e At the end the student will be able to 1.
-Understand the behavior of passive electrical components 2.
-Determine Acquire knowledge on measuring physical variables using meters/ instruments such as volt meters, ammeters power supplies, CRO etc according to the range selected.
-3. Determine the parameters of the semiconductor devices such PN junction diode, Zener diode, LED, etc., from the electrical behaviour of the devices.
-4. Understand how to operate transistor such as BJT, JFET and MOSFET in the desired operating region using any of the available biasing techniques.
+At the er nd the student will be able to 1.
+Analyze behaviour of passive electrical components such as resistors, capacitors and inductors and understand carrier transport phenomenon in semiconductors.
+2. Illustrate the principle of operation of measuring instruments such as volt meters, ammeters power supplies, CRO etc used to measure electrical parameters according to the range selected.
+3. Illustrate the characteristics and working principles of semiconductor diodes and determine their parameters.
+4. Bias the transistor such as BJT, JFET and MOSFET in the desired operating region using any of the available biasing techniques.
 5. Analyze the characteristics of Integrated circuits and its use in several applications in electronics circuits particularly the IC Op- Amp and 555 timer, IC voltage regulators etc.